← Back to blog

 The Three Layers of Agent Cost

-Agent costs break down into three categories that most teams only partially track.
+Agent costs break down into three categories, and most teams only track one of them.

 Infrastructure costs are the server, database, and networking charges.
 A single agent on Fly.io runs about $5-15/month.
 On AWS, it depends on your setup, but $20-50/month is typical for a production workload.

 Hidden costs are the ones that catch teams off guard.
-These include failed tasks that still consume tokens, retry loops from rate limits, drift-related rework when an agent goes off-script, and the engineering time spent debugging issues.
+Failed tasks that still consume tokens.
+Retry loops from rate limits.
+Drift-related rework when an agent goes off-script.
+And the engineering time spent debugging all of it.

 Real Numbers From Real Teams

-Here is what we have seen across teams using ClawTrait to track their agents:
+Here's what we've seen across teams using ClawTrait to track their agents:

 A customer support agent handling ~100 tickets/day on Claude 3.5 Sonnet costs roughly $35-50/day in tokens plus $10/month in infrastructure.
 Cost per resolved ticket: $0.35-0.50.